 We visited a factory where shisa are formed in ceramic molds and the details carved by hand.

-We discovered that some residents of the pottery district are not the slightest bit intimidated by the shisa, and maybe even a little bored with them.
+We discovered that the feline residents of the pottery district are not the slightest bit intimidated by the shisa, and maybe even a little bored with them.

 We stopped for tea at a pottery school with a ceramic dragon set into an exterior wall.